vertigis/meridian-design/docs/design-language.md

 ---

-## Typograhphy
+## Typography

 Good typography plays a large role in creating not only an aesthetically pleasing app but a usable one.
-It is essential that style guidelines and semantics are followed.
+It is essential that style guidelines and semantics are followed as they ensure consistency across our suite of applications.

--   Don't skip heading levels.
-Use the headings hierarchy correctly.
-For example, do not follow an H1 with an H3.
--   Overriding font styles (e.g. size and weight) is discouraged.
-If a custom size is required please consult with the PXD team.
-In most cases custom font styles are not required.

-Our current font stack is <em>"Segoe UI, Helvetica Neue, Droid Sans, Helvetica, Arial, sans-serif"</em>.
-Do not override these as it will greatly affect app consistency.
-Monospace fonts are simply browser/OS default.

-The Shared Designer Library has the following typographic settings:
+The Meridian Design System has the following typographic settings:

 <div class="typography buttons-box">
     <h1>h1.Heading</h1>